simonpenel/rectree2svg/README.md

 # Formats:

-phyloXML, recPhyloXML, rooted newick ( NHX balises will no be considered ).
+phyloXML, recPhyloXML, rooted newick ( NHX balises will not be considered ).

 # Output example